Have you Googled yourself recently? Nearly 100 million names are Googled every day.

 Recruiters who Google the name you put on their application or in your resume will be unaware that the “bad” person Google showed them is not you.
 Result: opportunity lost!
 Perhaps, many opportunities…

 Since the best defense is a good offense, find out what is available online related to your name.
-If you don’t know about it, you won’t be able to address it.
-When you do know about it, you can differentiate yourself from the individual(s) with the problem.
+If you don’t know about a problem, you won’t be able to address it.
+When you do know that someone else has the same name, you can differentiate yourself from the individual(s) with the problem.

 To search -